Pandas Merge DataFrames Explained Examples

 # 3 pandas 30000 50days NaN

 Right Join – Also called Right Outer Join – This join is the opposite of left join, here it returns all rows from the right DataFrame regardless of math found on the left.
-When the join expression doesn’t match, it assigns null for that record and drops records from left where match not found.
+When the join expression doesn’t match, it assigns null for that record and drops records from the left where a match is not found.

 # Merge by right Join